 3 more ways to reduce your inheritance tax bill

 1. Get a valid will (or two)

 Make an appointment with a lawyer to get your will(s) drafted:

 Each of your wills need to be valid for the country you live in, AND where your assets are held.

 We have access to a qualified will writer if you need a recommendation.

 There are many options open to you to reduce, offset and mitigate inheritance tax.

 A chartered financial planner will identify your options, explain them in plain English, and implement a plan for you.

 As with most things in life, having a plan is a good place to start.

-AES International is the only Chartered Financial Planning firm outside the UK that focusses exclusively on helping international people, expats and non-doms.
+AES International is the only Chartered Financial Planning firm operating outside the UK that focuses on providing financial advice for expats, international people and non-doms.